Nuclear War Survival — How To Survive a Nuclear War

 - Nuclear war can escalate much faster than you probably realise.

-- As of 2015 there are around 4000 active (as in ready to be used) nuclear warheads (i.e. bombs) in the world.
+- As of 2015 there are around 4000 active (as in ready to be used) nuclear weapons in the world.
 There have already been about 2000 nuclear detonations on the planet, all but two of them being nuclear bomb tests.
 Around 3/4 of these tests, and all of the recent ones, have been underground.
 About 500 of the 2000 nuclear bomb tests have been atmospheric (i.e. not underground).

 - There are three ways to "deliver" nuclear weapons to a target: Using a bomber (aeroplane) or a missile launched from either land (an ICBM) or from a submarine (an SLBM).

-- To use simple language, an ICBM is basically a "space rocket".
-Their speed and height is limited mainly by the fact that going much higher or faster would put them into orbit like a satellite.
+- To use simple language, an ICBM (or SLBM) is basically a "space rocket".
+Their speed, height, and range is limited mainly by the fact that going much higher or faster would put them into orbit like a satellite.
 Many of the same models of ICBM rockets used for nuclear bombs were also used as part of the space program.
 In 1957 the rocket that launched Sputnik, the world's first man-made satellite, was a modified ICBM.
 In at least one case the same type of rocket used for nuclear weapons deployment was used to put human astronauts into orbit.
 Much of the space program and "space race" of the cold war years was just an after-effect of the race for nuclear (and therefore world) supremacy.
 It was also a way to engage public interest and make the development of ICBM rockets appear to be a peaceful science-based initiative, rather than a military one.

 - The phrase "nuclear submarine" refers to a submarine that's powered by its own built-in nuclear reactor.
 This means they never need to refuel.
 They can also use the electricity made by the reactor to convert seawater into oxygen, and into fresh water, etc, so that they only reason they ever need to surface is for food for the crew.
 I read that they usually carry about three months of food though presumably this could be increased if necessary.
 They can be built to carry nuclear missiles and launch them while underwater.
 These are called Submarine Launched Ballistic Missiles (SLBMs).
 See here, here and here (on Wikipedia) for more.